gorango/flowcraft/docs/guide/builders.md

 2. **Create a Node Registry**: You map the string `type` from your graph nodes to the actual `Node` classes in your code.
 3. **Build the Flow**: You instantiate `GraphBuilder` with the registry and call `.build(graph)`.

-The `GraphBuilder` intelligently analyzes the graph's structure.
-It automatically detects and handles:
+The `GraphBuilder` intelligently analyzes the graph's structure, automatically handling parallel start nodes, mid-flow fan-outs, and fan-ins.

-- Multiple start nodes (initial fan-out).
-- Mid-flow fan-out (a single node's action triggering multiple parallel branches).
-- Fan-in (multiple branches converging on a single node).

 For a complete, in-depth example, see the **[Dynamic AI Agent example (`sandbox/4.dag/`)](https://github.com/gorango/cascade/tree/master/sandbox/4.dag/)**.